emohankrishna/data-query-editor/README.md

 - Simple, user-friendly interface to run queries and view results.
 - Mock data to simulate a real database environment.

+## Additional Enhancements
+- Added support for Alias `AS` Operator.

 ## Technologies Used

 - **JavaScript** (for the query engine and logic)